Subscribe to our Newsletter

 Examining cognitive neuroscience experiments is helpful to understand cognitive neuroscience at work.
 A recent prize-winning experiment explored the role of dopamine, a neurotransmitter associated with feelings of satisfaction, in decision making.
 Humans need to be able to make decisions that benefit them to survive.
 When we make a decision that results in a reward, the activity level of dopamine neurons increases, and eventually this response happens even in anticipation of a reward.

-This biological process is why we seek greater and greater rewards, such as promotions or degrees, as a higher number of rewards is linked with a higher chance of survival.
+This biological process is why we seek greater and greater rewards, such as promotions or degrees, as a higher number of rewards are linked with a higher chance of survival.
 Decision-making is an example of a biological process that influences cognition (cognitive neuroscience example).

 Behavioral neuroscience uncovers how the brain influences behavior by applying biology to the study of physiology, genetics, and developmental mechanisms.
 As the name suggests, this subfield is the link between neuroscience and behavior.
 Behavioral neuroscience focuses on nerve cells, neurotransmitters, and neural circuits to investigate the biological processes that underlie both normal and abnormal behavior (biological neuroscience).

 Many influential behavioral neuroscience experiments have drawn critical conclusions using non-human subjects — often monkeys, rats or mice — leading to the assumption that human and non-human organisms share biological and behavioral similarities.
 Behavioral neuroscience is also called biological psychology, biopsychology or psychobiology.

 Computational neuroscience uses theoretical analysis, computer simulations and mathematical models to understand neural function from the molecular and cellular level to the network level to the level of cognition and behavior.

 Social neuroscience studies and implements biological concepts to understand social processes and behavior.
 Because humans are a social species, we create social units such as families, communities, neighborhood.
 Social neuroscience predicates that these social units are in place because their associated social behaviors help humans survive and reproduce.